Work breakdown structures

 The Work Breakdown Structure provides flexibility to create other formats, such as Construction Specific Institute (CSI) MasterFormat or UniFormat.
 Use WBS formats when you need to have multiple variations and summary reports of an estimate.
 This is useful in cases where you want to show different estimates in one particular way, perhaps for a repeat client or designer.

-Once you have your general information entered and set up for a format, you can build your hierarchy.
+After you have your general information entered and set up for a format, you can build your hierarchy.
 This lets you organize and define the information in a format that works best for you.
-You have the ability to build your hierarchy from scratch or you can use a template.
-The default Quantity (1.00) & Unit of Measure (Each) are populated in the WBS hierarchies.
-You are able to change these two items as needed.
+You have the ability to build your hierarchy from scratch, or you can use a template.
+The default quantity (1.00) & unit of measure (Each) are populated in the WBS hierarchies.
+You can change the default quantity and unit of measure as needed.
 After a WBS item has been created, it is listed in the Foundation Setup Data Register.

-1. From the Ribbon, select the Setup tab.
+1. From the main tabs, select the Setup tab.

-2. Select Foundation Setup Data drop down and then select Work Breakdown Structure.
+2. Click the Foundation Setup Data drop down button, and then select Work Breakdown Structures.

 3. From the Work Breakdown Structure, select the Actions tab.